Beeblossom, or gaura, is an easy-growing perennial plant with minimal care.

 Learn more about beeblossom

 You can set it up in a flower bed or in a pot.
+In the picture above/right, it covers a swath between patches of Miscanthus and Muhlenbergia.

 - Most importantly, when in pots or containers, remember to water often in case of heat.